 In 2011 she received a fellowship from the Knight Digital Media Center, News Entrepreneur Bootcamp at the University of Southern California, and directed a documentary short film, When the Lights Go Out" screened at the Seattle International Film Festival.

 She is a current member of the Newspaper Press Photographer Association, the Zino Society, Investigative Reporters and Editors, Online Journalist Association, the American Society of Picture Professionals and Hub Seattle for social entrepreneurs, from where she operates her photography business out of Pioneer Square in downtown Seattle.
+She currently serves as Creative Lead for the Social Venture Partners' SVP Fast Pitch Seattle.

 In 2005 she began a weekly photo column that ran in the P-I's metro section for a year.
 It has since moved exclusively online, where it is independently managed at AnExtraordinaryTime.com